ChenYueZhang-Evelyn/ChenYueZhang-Evelyn.github.io/index.md

 I am currently a visiting student with <a href="https://tech.cornell.edu/people/anna-scaglione/" target="_blank"> Prof. Anna Scaglione</a> at <a href="https://tech.cornell.edu/" target="_blank"> Cornell Tech </a> in New York City from July 2024 to December 2024.

-My research interest focuses on graph signal processing, network dynamics and network games, and optimization algorithms in machine learning.
+My research interest focuses on graph signal processing, network dynamics and network games, graph neural networks, and optimization algorithms in machine learning.

 ## Publication/Preprint